Dave Hawley: Success as an artist

-Friend and fellow musician John Firminger (who in the 1970s was to play with Hawley in the Cargills) recounted how he first saw Hawley at the Esquire Club, when he walked in with Dave Berry: "I first met Dave [Hawley] when he was with the Scott William Combo ...
+Friend and fellow musician John Firminger (who in the 1970s was to play with Hawley in the Cargills) recounted how he first saw Hawley at the Esquire Club, when he walked in with Dave Berry: "I first met Dave [Hawley] when he was with the Scott William Combo...
 He had come through the skiffle group era, like a lot at that time.
-He had a real feel for bluegrass and rockabilly that few English musicians had ...
+He had a real feel for bluegrass and rockabilly that few English musicians had...
 We were impressed with Dave straight away.
 In those days we could be a bit dismissive of musicians we didn't rate, but Dave stood out a mile.
-He had class."
+He had class".

 In 1968, after seeing an advertisement in NME, Hawley left Sheffield for London and joined the Lorne Gibson Trio.
-After travelling down early on the milk train, the bank left that same evening for a gig in an American air base.
+After travelling down early on the milk train, the band left that same evening for a gig in an American air base.
 Hawley remained with the band for a year, earning £12 a night, during which time they toured Germany, Malta and the Middle East, and appeared on BBC Radio's Country Meets Folk.

-At the age of 19, Hawley had played alongside Bill Monroe, who wrote Blue Moon of Kentucky, and was commonly referred to as the "Father of Bluegrass".
-Hawley frequently put together 'pick-up bands' and played guitar with a host of top American blues artists when they toured the UK in the 1960s; these artists included legendary names such as Muddy Waters, Sonny Boy Williamson II, John Lee Hooker, Eddie Cochran, Memphis Slim and Little Walter.
+At the age of 19, Hawley had played alongside Bill Monroe, who wrote "Blue Moon of Kentucky", and was commonly referred to as the 'Father of Bluegrass'.
+Hawley frequently put together 'pick-up bands' and played guitar with a host of top American blues artists when they toured the UK in the 1960s; these artists included such as Muddy Waters, Sonny Boy Williamson II, John Lee Hooker, Eddie Cochran, Memphis Slim and Little Walter.
 Hawley also played with Joe Cocker; they met when fitting radiators together for the gas board.
-They were to remain lifelong friends, and Cocker was to be godfather to Hawley's son, Richard.
+They were to remain lifelong friends, and Cocker was godfather to Hawley's son, Richard.

-A family man
+Family man

 The birth of son Richard in January 1967 forced Hawley to return to a more settled life in Sheffield, where he continued to play part-time.
 He later had two daughters, Rebecca and Rachel.